eduardo-guerrero/RoofTopSort/README.md

 php composer.phar install
 ```

-Run the project
-    Visit the following urls
+To run the project visit the following urls

     http://your_host/SolveRiddleWithMock.php
     http://your_host/SolveRiddleWithApi.php